build-guides

 PSU (required)Corsair SF750 SFX (not included)~$130

-Note: SFX PSU is not in the products array but is required — the NR200P V2 does not include one.
-The Corsair SF750 (80 Plus Platinum, ASIN B08R7SPXJ2) at ~$130 is the most reliable choice.
-NZXT’s C850 SFX works if you need 850W for higher-TDP cards.
+Note: A separate SFX PSU is required — no PSU is bundled.
+The Corsair SF750 (80 Plus Platinum, ASIN B08R7SPXJ2) at ~$130 is the most reliable choice for this build.
+The NZXT C850 SFX works if you need 850W for higher-TDP cards.

 Why These Parts

-Case: The NR200P V2 replaced the original NR200P in 2024 and added explicit compatibility with modern triple-slot GPUs.
-It uses a 357mm vertical mount as the primary GPU orientation, which puts airflow directly against the GPU cooler instead of trapping heat between the card and the bottom panel.
+Case: The NR200P V2 uses a 357mm vertical mount as the primary GPU orientation, putting airflow directly against the GPU cooler instead of trapping heat between the card and the bottom panel.
 At 18.5L it’s larger than a console-style chassis like the Fractal Terra (10.4L) but dramatically easier to build in — particularly when routing SFX cables and seating a 280mm AIO.

-GPU: The Sapphire Pulse RX 9070 XT was one of the first RDNA 4 cards to arrive in a two-slot design under 290mm.
-It beats the RTX 4080 Super in rasterization benchmarks at 1440p and fits the NR200P V2’s vertical mount natively with no riser cable modifications.
+GPU: The Sapphire Pulse RX 9070 XT is among the most build-friendly RDNA 4 cards for SFF cases.
+Its 320mm length fits the NR200P V2’s vertical mount with 37mm clearance, and its triple-fan cooling keeps thermals reasonable inside the 18.5L chassis.
+Performance lands 8–12% ahead of the RTX 4080 Super at 1440p in rasterization-heavy titles.
 VRAM at 16GB GDDR6 means no compression artifacts in Cyberpunk 2077 path tracing or texture streaming in open-world titles.

 RAM: DDR5-6000 CL36 with AMD EXPO support hits the Infinity Fabric 1:1 synchronization ratio on Ryzen 9000 (IF clock = DRAM clock / 2 = 3000MHz).
-Going higher than 6000MHz introduces latency penalties unless you manually tune sub-timings, which most SFF builders skip.
+DDR5 prices have risen significantly due to AI/datacenter-driven DRAM demand — budget accordingly.
+Going higher than 6000MHz introduces latency penalties unless you manually tune sub-timings.

 Component Deep Dives